 In addition, this project will measure the performance of CLT composite floors used as a diaphragm.
 A diaphragm is a structural element that transmits lateral loads to the vertical resisting elements of a structure, such as the shear walls mentioned above.
 There is very little information in the United States regarding use of CLT as a diaphragm.
 The results of the testing will provide benchmark data needed to develop building design guidelines for this structural use of CLT.

-Arijit Sinha, associate professor of renewable materials with the Oregon State University Department of Wood Science and Engineering, and Andre Barbosa, assistant professor of structural engineering and Chris Higgins, professor of structural engineering with the OSU School of Civil and Construction Engineering, are leading the test of the building, which is 22 feet tall and has 20-by-60-foot CLT floors.
+Arijit Sinha, associate professor of renewable materials with the Oregon State University Department of Wood Science and Engineering, and Andre Barbosa, assistant professor of structural engineering and Chris Higgins, professor of structural engineering with the OSU School of Civil and Construction Engineering, led the OSU tests of the building, which was 22 feet tall and has 20-by-60-foot CLT floors.

 The project is one in a series of activities that will culminate in a full-scale shake table test of a 10-story CLT building in 2020, the NHERI TallWood Project.
 It will be the largest to be tested at full scale anywhere in the world.
 The initiative involves a large consortium of US universities and private companies.

 For more information about the project, visit NHERI @ UC San Diego

 The TallWood Design Institute is the nation’s only research collaborative that focuses exclusively on the advancement of structural wood products.
 It is a partnership between Oregon State University and the University of Oregon, bringing together the strengths of OSU's College of Forestry and College of Engineering, and the University of Oregon College of Design.